okfnepal/election-nepal/README.md

 # Contributing
  Election Nepal is an open source project.
 Repositories are hosted on  GitHub, so contributing is  easy and anyone can get involved.

+You can browse the [issues](https://github.com/okfnepal/election-nepal/issues) to see where you can contribute.
+Issues tagged with `help wanted` are specifically open for contributions from community.
 # License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.